-As the demand for coffee shops continues to increase, so too has the need for well trained and skilled professionals who can serve coffee properly.
-Customers don’t just want a regular coffee; terms such as Latte, Caramel Macchiato and Americano are commonplace in coffee shops, restaurants and hotels throughout the UK.
+As the demand for coffee shops continues to increase, so too has the need for well trained and skilled professionals who can serve espresso properly.
+Customers don’t just want a regular coffee, terms such as Latte, Caramel Macchiato and Americano are commonplace in cafes, restaurants and hotels throughout the UK.

-The Introduction to Coffee Course will provide you with the necessary skills to carry out your work as a barista or any other profession in the hospitality industry where your role involves making and serving coffee to customers.
-Through studying this course, you will learn about the diverse types of coffee, how it is produced and packaged and the different techniques used to produce a variety of coffees.
+The Introduction to Coffee Course will provide you with the necessary skills to carry out your work as a barista.
+Furthermore, any other profession in the hospitality industry where your role involves making and serving coffee to customers.
+Through studying this course, you will learn about the varied types of coffee.
+How it is produced and packaged and the different techniques used to produce a variety of coffees.

 Who is this course suitable for?

-Our introduction to Coffee is an ideal course for anyone who is new to the coffee industry or just has an interest in this wonderful drink.
-Additionally, it is also perfect for hospitality professionals with no coffee or barista experience who wish to break in to the world of coffee making.
+Our course is ideal for anyone who is new to the industry or just has an interest in this wonderful drink.
+Additionally, it is also perfect for hospitality professionals with no coffee or barista experience who wish to break in to the world of espresso.

-Our coffee course is broken into 4 easy to follow modules:-
+Our course is broken into 4 easy to follow modules:-

-Introduction to Coffee – In this introductory module, you will learn about the history and origins of coffee.
-You will be introduced to how coffee is cultivated, harvested and processed prior to arriving at your place of work.
-You will be able to identify the different types of coffee and explore how it is roasted, ground and brewed to make the perfect cup of coffee.
+An Introduction – In this introductory module, you will learn about the history and origins of coffee.
+You will be introduced to how beans are cultivated, harvested and processed prior to arriving at your place of work.
+You will be able to identify the different types of coffee and explore how it is roasted.
+Also, how it is ground and brewed to make the perfect cup.

 Selecting the right Equipment – In order to prepare great tasting coffee, you need to use the right equipment.
-As an employee you need to understand the different types of coffee making machines and how they function. the function of different coffee machines and how they operate.
+As an employee you need to understand the different types brewing machines and how they function.
 In this module, we will introduce you to the various pieces of equipment typically found in a coffee shop or café.
-In addition, you will be able to identify the accompaniments frequently served with coffee.
+In addition, you will be able to identify the accompaniments frequently served alongside the drink.

 Coffee Creations – In this module, you are going to learn how to store coffee in an effective way.
-You will then be introduced to the different types of cream and milk used and the importance of using the right consistency to make the perfect cup of coffee.
-You will then be shown the different types of coffee currently served in coffee shops today, which include; Latte, Flat White, Macchiato, Americano and the Cappuccino.
+You will then be introduced to the different types of cream and milk.
+Additionally, you will learn the importance of using the right consistency to make the perfect cup of coffee.
+You will then be shown the different types of coffee currently served in shops today.
+These include; Latte, Flat White, Macchiato, Americano and the Cappuccino.
 In addition, you will be able to identify various flavoured liqueur coffees you may be asked to create.

-Equipment Care – In this final module, you will learn that making a good cup of coffee is not only down to the way it is made, it is highly influenced by the cleanliness and the overall maintenance of your coffee equipment.
+Equipment Care – In this final module, you will learn that making a good cup of coffee is not only down to the way it is made.
+It is also highly influenced by the cleanliness and the overall maintenance of your equipment.

 The Introduction to Coffee course is available in easy to follow interactive slides allowing you to study online at your own pace.
 Test your knowledge after each unit and then take a final assessment to see how much you have learned.
-You will be required to answer 21 of the 30 questions correctly to pass the course and receive your PDF certificate of completion.
+You will be required to answer 21 of the 30 questions correctly to pass the course.
+Only then will you receive your PDF certificate of completion.